-This lecture is one of a series of four free lectures with historian Susan Strasser sponsored by the Alexandria Community Remembrance Project.
+This lecture is part of the Community Remembrance Project Lecture Series with historian Susan Strasser sponsored by the Alexandria Community Remembrance Project.
 Susan Strasser is an award-winning historian and a Distinguished Lecturer for the Organization of American Historians.
 She has been praised by the New Yorker for "retrieving what history discards: The taken-for-granted minutiae of everyday life."
-See the reading list provided for this event.
+A reading list is provided for this event.

 Illumination of Alexandria City Hall

 City Hall was illuminated in purple, the color of mourning, throughout the weekend.

 A New Historic Marker

 Below is the text for the new historic marker installed at the site of the lynching, at the southeast corner of Cameron and Lee Streets.